Terms and conditions for online subscription

-These Terms and Conditions for Online Subscription (Service Terms) apply to each person or company (Subscriber) which registers with Dataloft to subscribe to an online service (Service) provided by Dataloft Limited incorporated and registered in England and Wales with company number 07046001 whose registered office is at 39B St. Cross Road Winchester Hampshire SO23 9PR (Dataloft).
+These Terms and Conditions for Online Subscription (Service Terms) apply to each person or company (Subscriber) which registers with Dataloft to subscribe to an online service (Service) provided by Dataloft Limited incorporated and registered in England and Wales with company number 07046001 whose registered office is at The Dolphin, 33 St Thomas Street, Winchester Hampshire SO23 9HJ (Dataloft).

 1.1 The definitions and rules of interpretation in this clause apply in these Service Terms.